Bryant quickly up to speed with new team

 “Thank you to everyone who came, helped and supported the team this weekend.
 I can’t wait to see them all again soon.”

-Team owner Brian Clay said he had been very impressed with Bryant’s debut and the “fine style” in which they had claimed both victories.
+Team owner Brian Gray said he had been very impressed with Bryant’s debut and the ‘fine style’ in which they had claimed both victories.

-“Tom did a brilliant job on Sunday in his first races with Tommy and they won both races, the first starting from the back,” he said.
+“Tom did a brilliant job on Sunday in his first races with Tommy and they won both races, the first starting from the back after the field had gone round the first corner,” he said.

 Advertising